Post by

 Triadic Color Scheme

 Triadic hues pair three colors to produce a vivid, fun atmosphere.
-When used correctly, they're enjoyable and aesthetically beautiful.
-It's illustrated by a rotating triangle.
+When used correctly, they’re enjoyable and aesthetically beautiful.
+A rotating triangle illustrates it.
 This triangle has equal sides and a 60° angle.

 Triad color schemes can make great contrasts between colors in a design, but they can be too much if all of the colors are on the same line around the color wheel.
 Choose one color to be the main one and use the other two colors minimally, or choose softer tints of the same color.